HOTSONHONET/Counting-Vehicle/README.md

 # Counting-Vehicle

-A vehicle count model that takes an input of the path of the video and two coordinates (these coordinates are used to create a line you have to count the vehicles crossing this line) using YOLO.
+A vehicle count model that takes an input of the path of the video and two coordinates (these coordinates are used to create a crossing line) using YOLO.

 # Why *YOLO* 🤔 ?

 YOLO is popular because it achieves high accuracy while also being able to run in real-time.
-The algorithm “only looks once” at the image in the sense that it requires only one forward propagation pass through the neural network to make predictions.
+The algorithm “you only looks once” at the image in the sense that it requires only one forward propagation pass through the neural network to make predictions.

 # How to install dependecies ?